kajananchinniah/Neovim-Config/README.md

 - A few other nice settings (e.g. mapping tap to 4 spaces, line numbers, etc)

 For specifics about the bindings, see `init.vim` for details.

+## TODO
+- Refactor to lua to clean things up (I temporarily made the repo private to do this but I procrastinated)